Skip navigation

 Treatment

-Arthroscopic surgery can be used to cut the tight ligaments and remove the scar tissue from the shoulder.
-Some surgeons may use repeated pain blocks after surgery so you can participate in physical therapy.
+Surgery is recommended if nonsurgical treatment is not effective.
+This procedure (shoulder arthroscopy) is done under anesthesia.
+During surgery the scar tissue is released (cut) by bringing the shoulder through a full range of motion.
+Arthroscopic surgery can also be used to cut the tight ligaments and remove the scar tissue from the shoulder.
+After surgery, you may receive pain blocks (shots) so you can do physical therapy.

 Outlook (Prognosis)